Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 HB 3662Placed on General State Calendar

-Would create new criminal offense for operating a drone over a primary or secondary school instructional facility.
-Sponsor: Giovanni Capriglione (R).
-Committee substitute reported favorably.
+Would create a criminal offense for operating an unmanned aircraft over a primary or secondary school instructional facility.

 Last action: May 13, 2025